DataScienceUB/PFM/README.md

 The Master Project must be concluded before 1/7/2018.

 The project delivery must include:
-+ all code produced.
++ all code produced in a GitHub repository.
-+ a project report.
++ a project report (see the Report Template directory).
 + a high level description of the completed project (jupyter notebook and/or blog entry)

 See this example: https://github.com/axelbrando/Mixture-Density-Networks-for-distribution-and-uncertainty-estimation